Last Updated on

 You must know that the world of wine is too huge and as you plunge in, you will have a new experience every single time.
-As for the beginners, we have this list of top wines in India that you can explore and start your wine drinking journey with great zeal.
+As for the beginners, we have this list of top wines in India that you can explore and start your wine drinking journey.

 Myra Reserve Shiraz (Red)

 Owned by Ajay Shetty, Myra Vineyards has its headquarters in Bangalore.
-Though the brand has just entered the wine market in 2011 only, it has created some of the best wines at pocket friendly rates in such a short span of time.
+Though the brand has just entered the wine market in 2011, it has created some of the best wines at pocket-friendly rates in such a short span of time.
 It is giving tough competition to big players in the Indian market like Sula.
-Myra Reserve Shiraz is an elegant wine with oaked, fruity and spicy flavor that appeals the Indian palate a lot.
-It has seen that most red wine drinkers in India settle for the merlot.
-Obviously the flavor of grapes differs as per the area from which it is coming from.
+Myra Reserve Shiraz is an elegant wine with an oaked, fruity and spicy flavour that appeals to the Indian palate a lot.
+It has been seen that most red wine drinkers in India settle for the Merlot.
+Obviously, the flavour of grapes differs as per the area from which they are coming.
 It is also generous on the fruits and which most Indian drinkers like.

 KRSMA Sangiovese (Red)